ElektraInitiative/PermaplanT/doc/usecases/layers/landscape_layer.md

-# Use Case: Adding Hand-Drawn or Common Shape Elements to the Landscape
+# Use Case: Landscape Layer

 ## Summary